Quality Enhancement Plan

-SLO 1: Students who attend at least eight coaching sessions will, at the end of their formal coaching program, demonstrate an increase in academic self-efficacy.
+- SLO 1: Students who participate in coaching sessions will, at the end of their formal coaching program, demonstrate an increase in academic self-efficacy.

-Students who attend at least four coaching sessions each semester will demonstrate an/a:
+Students who attend at least two coaching sessions each semester will demonstrate an/a:

 What will coaches do?